 Hip-hop is a music genre that originated in the Bronx, New York.
-It developed as part of hip-hop culture, which began in the 1970s among African-American and Latino youth residing in the South Bronx.
+It developed as part of hip-hop culture, which began in the 1970s among African-American and Latino youth in the South Bronx.

 The first recorded use of the word “hip hop” or “hip-hop” was in a song called “Rapper’s Delight” by The Sugarhill Gang, released in 1979.

-Hip hop was associated with breakdancing and graffiti art as it gained popularity throughout different communities around New York City and beyond.
+Hip-hop was associated with breakdancing and graffiti art as it gained popularity throughout different communities around New York City and beyond.

 Many famous rappers rapped about their experiences growing up as young black men living in poverty or struggling with racial discrimination, like Grandmaster Flash (born Joseph Saddler), Afrika Bambaataa (born Kevin Donovan) and many more.

 R&B stands for Rhythm and Blues.
 It is a musical category that originated in the 1940s.
-The style of R&B music is characterised by a strong rhythm and blues influence, which was influenced by gospel music, jazz and even some country music.
+The style of R&B music is characterized by a strong rhythm and blues influence, which was influenced by gospel music, jazz and even some country music.
 R&B encompasses various styles, including soul, funk, disco and rock ‘n roll.

 Trap music is a category of hip-hop and a music genre that originated in the Southern United States and is associated with southern hip-hop.